Pilot (Fringe): Plot

 Dunham goes to Massive Dynamic headquarters and meets with executive director Nina Sharp (Blair Brown), who agrees to give her all the information on Steig.
-The suspect is arrested and initially refuses to provide a list of the ingredients present in the toxin, but Peter's threat of exposing him to the chemicals causes him to reveal the ingredients.
+Steig is arrested and initially refuses to provide a list of the ingredients present in the toxin, but Peter's threat of exposing him to the chemicals causes him to reveal the ingredients.
 The information provides a cure for Scott.
-The suspect reveals that he did not sell his chemicals, but was forced into what he did by someone from Dunham's office.
-The suspect leads Dunham to a buried tape recording of his phone conversations about the chemicals and the attack, where Dunham realizes that Scott was involved with the attack from the beginning.
-While she races back to the hospital, Scott awakens and kills the suspect.
-He is chased by Dunham, but crashes his car and is mortally wounded.
+Stieg reveals that he did not sell his chemicals, but was forced into what he did by someone from Dunham's office.
+He leads Dunham to a buried tape recording of his phone conversations about the chemicals and the attack, where Dunham realizes that Scott was involved with the attack from the beginning.
+While she races back to the hospital, Scott awakens and kills Stieg.
+Scott is chased by Dunham, but crashes his car and is mortally wounded.
 Before he dies, Scott asks Dunham why Broyles would send her to investigate the storage units in the first place.
 Dunham convinces the Bishops to stay and help her with her new work, which Broyles describes as a task force to investigate events related to "the pattern".
 Elsewhere, Scott's dead body is brought to a Massive Dynamic high-tech lab, where Sharp orders that Scott be interrogated, since he has only been dead for five hours.